Vinesma/.dotfiles/install/README_ARCH.md

   ```sh
   systemctl enable --now libvirtd
   ```
-- Now you can run and use `virt-manager`.
+- Now you can run and use `virt-manager`, click the + button and follow the instructions to create a VM.
 - [More info](https://wiki.archlinux.org/title/Libvirt#Installation)

 ### Android Studio